Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

     date_start: 2012-01-01
     date_end: 2014-12-31
     summary: |
-      Thesis on statistical methods for concordance analysis.
-Achieved a GPA of 3.9/4.0.
+      Thesis on statistical methods for concordance analysis with a GPA of 3.9/4.0.

   - area: BSc in Agricultural Engineering
     institution: University of São Paulo
     date_start: 2007-01-01
     date_end: 2012-12-31
     summary: |
-      Specialized in agricultural systems and statistical applications in agriculture.
-Graduated with honors.
+      Specialized in agricultural systems and statistical applications for crop and livestock systems; graduated with honors.

 work:
   - position: Statistician